progmodEK/flow-driven-domain/README.md

 > This interface contains only the already used method in Spring Repositories so it should be straight froward.<br>
 Means if you are using Spring Data or Spring JPA these methods are already handled

-ex for reactive library :
+ex for reactive mode :
 ```java
 public interface DomainRepository extends ReactiveCrudRepository<Greeting, UUID>, FlowRepository<Greeting, UUID> {
 }
 ```
-or JPA
+or JPA mode
 ```java
 public interface DomainRepository extends JpaRepository<Greeting, UUID>, FlowRepository<Greeting, UUID> {
 }
 ```

-> the Library includes a Base FlowRepository implementation in case you are using postgres jsonb
+> the framework includes a Base FlowRepository implementation in case you are using postgres jsonb
 > so you can use it to define your domain repository as follow:
 ```java
 @Bean